deinleinT/toolset/README.md

 ## Usage of *specificationsToBib.py*
 * This script extracts the specifications within the *REFERENCE-ECXELFILE* into a bib-file.
-* With the optional parameter *-i* only the specifications will be extracted which are marked as important within the *REFERENCE-EXCELFILE*.
+* With the optional parameter *-i* only the specifications will be extracted which are marked as important within the *REFERENCE-EXCELFILE.xlsx*.
 * Because a specific specification can have several release versions, the version-number and the corresponding date is saved into the *note*-field.

 ```
-python specificationsToBib.py REFERENCE-EXCELFILE OUTPUT-BIBFILE [-i]
+python specificationsToBib.py REFERENCE-EXCELFILE.xlsx OUTPUT-BIBFILE [-i]
 ```

 ## Authors